-Games revenue sharing costs and others.
-These costs mainly represent the share of online game revenue remitted to developers of exclusive licensed games.
+Other costs.
+Other costs mainly include fast bird service cost, which we pay to telecommunication service providers for accelerating service we provide for our subscribers' internet access, and game sharing costs which represent the share of online game revenue remitted to developers of exclusive licensed games.